 Note: If your event is TBD or you use an event end date or time tag without an event end date, the text will appear as invalid.
 Fallback values added for advanced date formats do not populate in test emails at this time.

 Heads up: When testing personalisation tags in confirmation emails, be aware that any guest-specific tags added (including the virtual_event_url tag) will NOT populate on test emails.
 To properly test everything is correctly set up you'll need to send a real Email Campaign to an email that's been previously added to the Guest List.
 For more info refer to Help Center article Why are my dynamic tags not populating in emails?

 RSVP Information Tags:

-*Note: the tags below will always populate in Confirmation emails, if they are not populating in emails created from Email Sender, refer to this article.
+The tags below will only populate in Confirmation emails for RSVP-only events.
+If they are not populating in emails created from Email Sender, refer to this article.

 [rsvp_status] = Guest Status. e.g. Yes

 [guest_names] = Names of all Guests submitted with RSVP, e.g. Jon Snow, Dany Targ